-From healthcare, politics, even the economy, Millennial attitudes, views and actions are changing the face of the nation, particularly at work.
-Millennials range in age from 18 – 34, and at 54 million strong represent the largest generation in the workforce.
+From healthcare to politics, and even the economy, Millennial attitudes, views and actions are changing the face of the nation, particularly where we work.
+Millennials range in age from 18 – 34, and at 54 million strong, they represent the largest generation in the workforce.
 They have been talked about since their “Baby on Board” signs began appearing in the back windows of their parents’ cars.
-Often referred to as the Millennial Effect given they see the world differently than Boomers and Generation X, understanding Millennials is key as they are changing, and will continue to change, the way we all approach work.
+Understanding Millennials is key because they are changing and will continue to change the way we all approach work.

 The Millennial Universe

 As Millennials began to come of age several key events shaped their universe including: the 9/11 attacks and ongoing the war on terrorism; the dot-com boom and bust impacted attitudes about workplace benefits and loyalty; the failure of government at all levels to respond to the Hurricane Katrina disaster; and technology has always been a part of their daily life.
 Understanding this is the world they grew up in, helps us to better understand the Millennial point of view, expectations and goals.

 Marketing to the Millennials

 A presentation by UrbanBound grouped the Millennial point of view, expectations and goals into five key areas.
 Here’s what you need to know: